labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step3.md

         self.price = float(price)
 ```

-With this approach, we could create a Stock from a row as follows:
+With this approach, we can create a `Stock` object from a row of data like this:

 ```python
 row = ['AA', '100', '32.20']
 s = Stock(*row)
 ```

-While this approach seems simpler, it has several disadvantages:
+Although this approach might seem simpler at first glance, it has several drawbacks:

-1. It mixes two different concerns: object initialization and data conversion.
+1. It combines two different concerns: object initialization and data conversion.
+This makes the code harder to understand and maintain.
-2. It makes the `__init__` method less flexible - it always converts inputs regardless of whether they're already the correct type.
+2. The `__init__` method becomes less flexible because it always converts the inputs, even if they're already in the correct type.
-3. It limits how subclasses can customize the conversion process.
+3. It restricts how subclasses can customize the conversion process.
+Subclasses would have a harder time changing the conversion logic if it's embedded in the `__init__` method.
-4. It makes the code more brittle - if any conversion fails, the object can't be created.
+4. The code becomes more brittle.
+If any of the conversions fail, the object can't be created, which can lead to errors in your program.

-The class method approach separates these concerns, making the code more maintainable and flexible.
+On the other hand, the class method approach separates these concerns.
+This makes the code more maintainable and flexible, as each part of the code has a single responsibility.